Conference graphic

 Advancing Pain Management in Emergency Medicine: Innovative Approaches to Regional Anesthesia

-David Warren, FNP, ACNP, ENP, (CRNA, expected Dec 2024) - Nurse Practitioner, Integrative Emergency Services, David Warren NP PLLC
+David Warren, DNP, CRNA, FNP, ACNP, ENP - Nurse Practitioner, David Warren NP PLLC

 Abstract